aliasvishnu/EEGNet/README.md

 Remove all ```.cuda(0)``` before running.

 ## Notes
-* I found ELU to work inferior, would not recommend.
-Linear units work better than ReLU as well.
+* <strike>I found ELU to work inferior, would not recommend.
+Linear units work better than ReLU as well.</strike>
+* I found that ELU/Linear/ReLU are similar in performance.

 ## Results
 * BCI Competition 3 Dataset 2 - Fmeasure (0.402)